citp/privacy-policy-historical/d/do/dow/downloadbox.org.md

-> *The following text is extracted and transformed from the downloadbox.org privacy policy that was archived on 2009-10-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091026094724id_/http%3A//downloadbox.org/Privacy%2520Policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the downloadbox.org privacy policy that was archived on 2010-06-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100618235530id_/http%3A//downloadbox.org/Privacy%2520Policy.html) for the most accurate reproduction.*

-# Privacy Policy - Free Download from Rapidshare, Megaupload, Hotfile, Storage.to, Depositfiles, Mediafire, Netload, Filefactory, Direct Download
+# Privacy Policy Full Rapidshare Megaupload or Torrent Downloads

+**Privacy Policy**

 _**Privacy Policy**_